Mr Magorium, Pipe Organ Pizza, and the Mighty Wurlitzer

 As the nine-year-old narrator says, “All stories, even the ones we love, must eventually come to an end, and when they do, it’s only an opportunity for another story to begin.”

-Scooby Doo’s Pipe Organ Pizza
+Pipe Organ Pizza

-The film not only reminded me of the childhood half-belief that toys are really alive, but only move when we’re not looking, I also remembered a special place I used to go to as a child: Scooby Doo’s Pipe Organ Pizza, in Houston.
+The film not only reminded me of the childhood half-belief that toys are really alive (but only move when we’re not looking), I also remembered a special place I used to go to as a child: Scooby Doo’s Pipe Organ Pizza, in Houston.

 The organ itself controlled a whole wall of pipes, drums, and strange gadgets, behind glass.
 The organist would play requests written on little white pieces of paper.
 I always used to request Tie a Yellow Ribbon because I knew he knew that one.
 To me it was the closest thing to magic, and all with the accompaniment of most amazing pizza.